Milestones of the Zero Project

 The Zero Project Supports the Disability Thematic Network of the EFC to organize the first “European Foundation Forum for Inclusion” in Brussels, focusing on the European Accessibility Act.

 The Zero Project co-organizes two Side Events at the 8th Conference of State Parties in New York on “Early Childhood Development” and “ICT supporting Education for All”, and also co-sponsors the Side-Events “Promoting Urban Development Inclusive Policies for Persons with Disabilities” and the “UN DESA Forum on Accessible Urban Development”.

 On June 30, the Zero Project in Japan and the Austrian Embassy in Tokyo co-organize an evening of exchange and Networking.
-40 representatives of the Ministry of Foreign Affairs, international organisations (UNDP, JICA), diplomatic corps, foundations (Nippon Foundation, Japan Foundation), academia and the civil society (JSRPD, World Blind Union APAC, WNUSP, DPI Japan, Inclusion International, Techbility..) are attending.
+40 representatives of the Ministry of Foreign Affairs, international organizations (UNDP, JICA), diplomatic corps, foundations (Nippon Foundation, Japan Foundation), academia and the civil society (JSRPD, World Blind Union APAC, WNUSP, DPI Japan, Inclusion International, Techbility..) are attending.